Eye Allergy Eye Care In Winnipeg North (McPhillips), Manitoba

 - The air conditioning vent above your seat is also a source of dry air that is blown directly onto your eyes.
 Turning off this vent can do a great deal to prevent dry eyes.
 Are your eyes overworked?

-Anderson Family Vision Care – Eye Doctor in Winnipeg North, Manitoba
+Anderson Family Vision Care – Eye Doctor in Winnipeg North (McPhillips), Manitoba

 If you are experiencing symptoms of allergic conjunctivitis, don’t just assume they are allergies.
 See your eye doctor determine the cause to ensure that it is not a more serious eye condition.
 Call 204-633-7482 to schedule your eye exam.